FoalTS/foal/docs/tutorials/simple-todo-list/2-introduction.md

 ![Browser view]()

 As you haven't implemented yet the server API, the frontend gets an error when fetching the to-dos.
 It is displayed in the bottom of the page.
-If you try to type something in the text input and press Enter to create a new task, you'll get another error.
+If you try to type something in the text input and press Enter to create a new task, you'll get an error as well.

 Let's see the details of the API we want to build.